-Virginia set for tie-breaking lot draw to decide House control
+Republicans win 'lot draw' for Virginia House seat

 Story highlights

-- The winner will be chosen through a quirk of democracy established by a 1705 Virginia law
+- The winner was chosen through a quirk of democracy established by a 1705 Virginia law

 - State legislative races have been settled this way before